-After the UK is launching a trial run of a 4-day work week, we can’t help but hope that if all goes well, this could be implemented in Chicago at a future date.
+After the UK just began a trial run of a 4-day work week, we can’t help but hope that if all goes well, this could be implemented in Chicago at a future date.

 The 4 Day Week Campaign is an initiative striving to “[build] a world where we work to live, rather than live to work,” in partnership with the think tank Autonomy, & researchers at Cambridge University, Boston College and Oxford University.

-This 6-month trial is similar to ones performed in Ireland, Canada, Australia, New Zealand, and even the United States, where the workweek is reduced to 32 hours with no loss in pay.
+This 6-month trial that officially started on June 26 is similar to ones performed in Ireland, Canada, Australia, New Zealand, and even the United States, where the workweek is reduced to 32 hours with no loss in pay.

 The pilot will involve workshops, mentoring, networking, and well-being & productivity assessments.
 The trial period is set to run from June 2022 to December 2022 for interested organizations in the UK.